 - The importance of the proposed research to science needs identified in Appendix B.

 - The research mentor’s demonstrated abilities in the general area of questions addressed by the proposal.

 - The expected quality and strength of interaction that will be developed between the research institution, the community mentor and her/his organization.

 Selection is highly competitive.
-Applications must be submitted to the California Sea Grant College Program Office no later than 4:00 pm Pacific Daylight Time, September 25, 2017.
-A review panel consisting of outside, independent expert reviewers, Delta Science Program leadership, and California Sea Grant leadership will be convened in late Fall 2017 to review and recommend selection of finalists to the Delta Science Program Lead Scientist, using the criteria outlined above.
-We anticipate awarding a combined total of approximately 6 postdoctoral and graduate fellowships for 2018.
-All applicants will be notified of the selection decision early to mid-January 2018.
+Applications must be submitted to the California Sea Grant College Program Office no later than 5:00pm PT, December 20, 2019.
+One or more review panels consisting of outside, independent expert reviewers from relevant disciplines, Delta Science Program leadership, and California Sea Grant leadership will be convened in Winter 2020 to review and recommend selection of finalists to the Delta Science Program lead scientist, using the criteria outlined above.
+We anticipate awarding a combined total of approximately 6-8 fellowships for 2020.
+All applicants will be notified of the selection decision early to mid-April 2020.

-- Early to mid-January 2018 (approximate) - Applicants notified of selection results
+- April 2020 (approximate) - Applicants notified of selection results

-- February 2018 (approximate) – Start date: Funds awarded to the selected Delta Science pre-doctoral and postdoctoral fellows
+- May 2020 (approximate) – Start date: Funds awarded to the selected Delta Science Masters, Ph.D. and postdoctoral fellows

 Please note that due to the constraints inherent to the funding source, no time extensions beyond dates specified in the award will be possible.